simgrid/simgrid/docs/source/Tutorial_DAG.rst

 In this DAG we want ``c1`` to compute 1e9 flops, ``c2`` to compute 5e9 flops and ``c3`` to compute 2e9 flops.
 There is also a data transfer of 5e8 bytes between ``c1`` and ``c3``.

-First of all, include the Simgrid library and define the log category.
+First of all, include the SimGrid library and define the log category.

 .. literalinclude:: ../../examples/cpp/dag-tuto/s4u-dag-tuto.cpp
    :language: cpp